Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

 # cordova-plugin-jitsi-meet-sdk
 Cordova plugin for Jitsi Meet React Native SDK.
-Actually is Android Only.

 All options, feature flags and listeners are available.